Take action for refugees

 Through funding from the US Department of State’s Bureau of Population, Refugees, and Migration (PRM), JRS accompanies people on the margins in Chad, Colombia, Ethiopia, India, Iraq, South Africa, South Sudan, Thailand and Uganda.
 Now, their lives are at risk.

-The funding freeze will prevent displaced children from going to school, threaten the future of young refugees whose skill-development programmes have been suspended and place undue stress on women who can no longer access psychosocial support.
+We estimate that this required work stop could adversely impact over 100,000 refugees and displaced people, preventing displaced children from going to school, threatening the future of young refugees whose skill-development programmes have been suspended and placing undue stress on women who can no longer access psychosocial support.